 Fishing for carp near snags or in the margins at an angle can be very effective, but very often, it can be a dangerous tactic as well.
 There is always the risk of your rod being pulled in by a fish.
 In order to prevent that, many carp anglers use snag ears on their bite alarms.

-What are snag ears?
-Snag ears, or snag bars, are strong metal bars that can be mounted on your bite alarms in order to prevent your rod from being dragged in by a carp when fishing locked up and at an angle.
-Some bite alarms have built-in retractable snag ears.
-For other bite alarms, you can buy separate, one-size-fits-all snag ears.
+Snag ears, or snag bars, are strong metal bars that can be mounted on your bite alarms in order to keep your rod in place and prevent it from being dragged in by a carp when fishing locked up and at an angle.

 Continue reading this article if you want to learn everything about snag ears and how to use them for your carp fishing.